Sort by

 Our broiler pledge in the United States and Europe

-We will ensure that chicken welfare standards for poultry used in all our food products in the United States and Europe meet the criteria expectations set out in the European Broiler Ask/Better Chicken Commitment.
-By 2024 in the United States and 2026 in Europe, we will move to one standard, based on a phased introduction.
+We are aiming for chicken welfare standards for poultry used in all our food products in the United States and Europe that meet the criteria and expectations set out in the European Broiler Ask/Better Chicken Commitment.
+By 2024 in the United States and 2026 in Europe, we aim to move to one standard, based on a phased introduction.

 The European Broiler Ask/Better Chicken Commitment requires that 100% of the chicken used in Nestlé food products must (by 2024/2026):